jhpyle/docassemble/_docs/config.md

 password" feature, which relies on e-mailing an address you can access.

-By default, **docassemble** assumes that an [SMTP] server is installed on the same machine as the web server and that it uses port 25.

 <a name="default sender"></a>If you are going to send mail, you should
 at least set the `default sender` directive, which sets the return address on any e-mails generated from **docassemble**: